Here a Node… There a Node… Everywhere a Lymph Node.

 - Right drainage – right side of head to arm and right side of torso and chest.

-Knowledge of the drainage system is important to healthcare workers because each part of the lymph drainage system has groups of glands that filter specific areas of the body.
+Knowledge of the drainage system is important to healthcare workers because each part of the lymph drainage system has groups of nodes that filter specific areas of the body.
 Massage therapists who do therapeutic message also need to be informed so that they move the lymph in the right direction.
 As listed in the SEER Training Modules, these are the lymph chains and the regions that they drain:

 - Head and neck – jugular, cervical, facial, surface, and deep lymph nodes